ModernPeople/website-2023/README.md

 ### Building

-To create a production version of your app:
+To create a local production build of the site:

 ```bash
 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can then locally preview the production build with `npm run preview`.

 ### Deploying